percona/percona-postgresql-operator/docs/content/references/crd.md

         <td>Periodic probe of container service readiness.
 Container will be removed from service endpoints if the probe fails.
 Cannot be updated.
 More info: https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle#container-probes</td>
         <td>false</td>
       </tr><tr>
+        <td><b><a href="#perconapgclusterspecproxypgbouncersidecarsindexresizepolicyindex">resizePolicy</a></b></td>
+        <td>[]object</td>
+        <td>Resources resize policy for the container.</td>
+        <td>false</td>
+      </tr><tr>
         <td><b><a href="#perconapgclusterspecproxypgbouncersidecarsindexresources">resources</a></b></td>
         <td>object</td>
         <td>Compute Resources required by this container.
 Cannot be updated.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/</td>
+        <td>false</td>
+      </tr><tr>
+        <td><b>restartPolicy</b></td>
+        <td>string</td>
+        <td>RestartPolicy defines the restart behavior of individual containers in a pod.
+This field may only be set for init containers, and the only allowed value is "Always".
+For non-init containers or when this field is not specified, the restart behavior is defined by the Pod's restart policy and the container type.
+Setting the RestartPolicy as "Always" for the init container will have the following effect: this init container will be continually restarted on exit until all regular containers have terminated.
+Once all regular containers have completed, all init containers with restartPolicy "Always" will be shut down.
+This lifecycle differs from normal init containers and is often referred to as a "sidecar" container.
+Although this init container still starts in the init container sequence, it does not wait for the container to complete before proceeding to the next init container.
+Instead, the next init container starts immediately after this init container is started, or after any startupProbe has successfully completed.</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#perconapgclusterspecproxypgbouncersidecarsindexsecuritycontext">securityContext</a></b></td>